Kintyre/ksconf/docs/source/cmd_check.rst

 How 'check' differs from btool's validation
 --------------------------------------------

-Keep in mind that ksconf idea of *valid* is different than Splunk's.
+Keep in mind that idea of *valid* in ksconf is different than within Splunk.
 Specifically,

- -  **Ksconf is more picky syntactically.**  Dangling stanzas and junk lines are picked up by ksconf in general (the 'check' command or others), but silently ignored Splunk.
+ -  **Ksconf is more picky syntactically.**  Dangling stanzas and junk lines are picked up by ksconf in general (the 'check' command or others), but silently by ignored Splunk.
- -  **Btool handles content validation.** The :command:`btool check` mode does a great job of check stanza names, attribute names, and values.
+ -  **Btool handles content validation.** The :command:`btool check` mode does a great job of checking stanza names, attribute names, and values.
 Btool does this well and ksconf tries to not repeat things that Splunk already does well.